 - Enquiry services, including OpenAthens queries

-- Access to over 5000 journals and BrowZine
+- Access to e-journals and BrowZine

 - Access to EBSCO Discovery (a bespoke evidence search tool)